pickyourtrail_logo

 SpringApril to MayLandscape greening, snow receding from lower trails, and some services reopeningQuieter visits, lower costs

-Pro tip for Indian travellers: October is one of the most underrated months to visit Mt.
-Pilatus.
+Pro tip for Indian travellers: October is one of the most underrated months to visit Mount Pilatus.
 The cogwheel railway still operates, crowds drop significantly after mid-September, and the combination of autumn colour in the valleys and snow-dusted peaks produces exceptional photography conditions.

-Suggested One-Day Mt.
-Pilatus Itinerary
+Suggested One-Day Mount Pilatus Itinerary

 • Morning (8:30–9:00 AM): Depart Lucerne by boat from the waterfront pier, take the first or second sailing to Alpnachstad to beat the crowds on the cogwheel railway.